WARNING: If you employ casual staff, it is crucial that you understand how recent updates in legislation and case law will impact your business.

 Employers with casual employees should:

-- MOST IMPORTANTLY – speak to us!
-Let us assist in lightening the load of these increased obligations by reviewing your casual employment contracts and practices to ensure you are compliant and don’t face a similar fate to WorkPac.
+We can assist in lightening the load of these increased obligations by reviewing your casual employment contracts and practices to ensure you are compliant and don’t face a similar fate to WorkPac.

 In this changing landscape of employment law, the cost of getting it wrong is so much greater than the cost of getting the right advice from the team at Aspect Legal.